-O-lay offshore pipeline installation, welding and inspection is done onshore
+For O-lay offshore pipeline and riser installation, welding and inspection is done onshore

 The bottleneck of welding and testing on the traditional lay-barge is not a procedure that is part of the installation process anymore.
 Welding and testing are done on an onshore construction site.

-The main difference between the new, state of the art, patented O-lay system and the existing systems is that the total length of the pipe is welded and tested onshore on a site that is near the waterfront.
+The main difference between the new, state of the art, patented O-lay system and the existing systems is that the total length of the pipe is welded, post weld treated and tested onshore on a site that is near the waterfront.
 Depending on the local situation, series of "long pipes", with a length of 50 to 1500 meter, are produced and temporarily stored in the pipe yard till they are transported into the water.

 Deformation in elastic area

 The "long pipes" are welded together in the final pipe line string and then transported into the water.
-They will be kept afloat with the help of floatation devices.
+If needed the pipeline will be kept afloat with the help of floatation devices.
 From the floating pipe a large spiral will be formed with a diameter that is sufficiently large to prevent the pipe from deforming in its plastic area.
 To remain within the 0,2% strain of the steel, the diameter of the floating circle is 500 times the pipe diameter

 (Example: A pipe with OD 20 inch (500mm) will form a spiral of 250 meter diameter).

 The spiraled pipe can form a total length of more than 100 km pipeline.
-When the pipe spiral has reached its predetermined length, the whole spiral can be transported (with the help of tugboats) to the place where the installation has to be done.
+When the pipe spiral has reached its predetermined length, the whole spiral can be transported (with the help of tugboats as is shown in the photo below) to the place where the installation has to be done.
 When the spiral has arrived at the location where the pipe will be installed, the spiral shall be unwound and with the help of a special prepared vessel be lowered to the seabed.
 This method of pipe line installation is especially interesting for water depths where the S-lay method is being used and also in very shallow waters.

 Instead of installing pipe with the combination of S-lay and a spiralled pipe it is also possible to retrieve pipe from the sea bottom.
 Thereafter the pipe can then be transformed into a large spiral after inspection.
 In this way it is possible re-use the pipe again on a different location.
 This will reduce the costs even further and could be very interesting to use on very small oil or gas fields.

-Several tests in laboratory and under real conditions have shown that the method described is feasible for pipelines of all diameters.
+Several tests in laboratory and under real conditions (as seen in photo above) have shown that the method described is feasible for pipelines of all diameters.